sethne/8-point-grid/README.md

 ### Usage
 Customize [variables](scss/_variables.scss) to your liking.

-Include scss in your build or use the compiled css file with the default settings.
+Include scss in your build or use the [compiled](dist/8-point-grid.css) css file with the default settings.

 ### Sketch
-This repo also contains a sketch-file with an 8 point grid.
-[Download sketchfile](https://github.com/sethne/8-point-grid/raw/master/media/8-point-grid.sketch)
+This repo also contains a Sketch file with an 8 point grid.
+[Download Sketch file](https://github.com/sethne/8-point-grid/raw/master/media/8-point-grid.sketch)

 To nudge a element in sketch 8px, go to `Sketch -> Preferences` and set move objects to 8 in the last input.